- 1 People Also Ask

 Acidic Foods to Avoid

-Acidic foods can damage your enamel and stain your teeth, warns Livestrong.com.
+More foods to avoid are acidic foods.
+Acidic foods can cause tooth decay, damage your enamel and stain your teeth, warns Livestrong.com.
 It is difficult for you to clean the acid trapped underneath your orthodontics.
 Acid can also cause damage to the bonding material on your teeth:

 • Soda Pop: Your kidneys will thank you for drinking water instead.